 I have a really cool little Bluetooth speaker that I use sometimes when I’m in the shower or taking a bath.
 Audiobooks are awesome because you can take your phone, turn on your speaker or headphones (I’m totally obsessed with these) and just listen so I don’t have to worry about ruining my book by getting the pages wet.

-Something I really enjoy doing it “shopping my house”.
-This means I walk around my home and shop for “new” items for one room from another room!
+Something I really enjoy doing is “shopping my house”.
+This means I walk around my home and shop for “new” items for one room from another room.

 This feels so calming and relaxing especially if you’re usually dragging your little ones along or are in a constant rush every time you’re there.

 Go when you have time to stroll at a leisurely pace and really enjoy looking at things and practicing self-control.
-I promise, teaching yourself the skill of being in your favorite store and not splurging will make you so proud of yourself!
+I promise, that teaching yourself the skill of being in your favorite store and not splurging will make you so proud of yourself.